A Love Note For Memorial Day: A Reflection on Meaning and Memory of What We Hold Close

 Perhaps this weekend is not only about Memorial Day itself, but also an opportunity to reflect on what memorialization means.
 What does it mean to preserve and protect what is most valuable to us?
 What makes enduring hardship, facing loss, or rising each day worthwhile?
 Consider one thing you value deeply—or perhaps three things you cherish most.

 The men and women who serve or have served deserve honor, remembrance, and gratitude.
-Those who commit themselves to military service, or who serve in support roles alongside military service, place their lives at risk in times of both war and peace.
+Those who commit themselves to military service, or who serve in support roles alongside it, place their lives at risk in times of both war and peace.
 This honor also extends to first responders, law enforcement, and others who dedicate themselves to public service, regularly stepping into situations marked by crisis, danger, loss, and uncertainty in service to their communities.

 Many of the freedoms people experience are made possible through the sacrifices, labor, and service of others.
 Human beings are deeply interdependent, relying on one another for what each can offer and what no single person can carry alone.